rail5/autotest/README.md

 ## Language

 This is written in [Bash++](https://bpp.sh), a domain-specific language which is very well suited to this task.
 Bash++ is a superset of Bash that adds support for object-oriented programming.
-It is a **compiled** language (or "transpiled" if you prefer, although there's no meaningful distinction between the two in my opinion) that compiles to Bash.
+It is a language that compiles to Bash.